Pediatric Eye Exams

 At Omaha Primary EyeCare, we understand how crucial pediatric eye exams are to meeting children’s vision and eye health needs as they grow, develop, and learn.
 We are proud participants in the InfantSEE and See to Learn programs.

-To schedule an eye exam for your children, please call (402) 383 – 0780 or schedule online.
+To schedule an eye exam for your children, please call (402) 330-3000 or schedule an appointment online.